-It’s that time of year when everything has pumpkin in it.
-Now don’t get me wrong, I’m a lover of pumpkin.
-I don’t know why I don’t eat it every month of the year, but for some strange reason, I limit my pumpkin consumption to October and November.
-Every year I keep saying I’m going to eat pumpkin other times of the year, but it just never seems to happen.
-As I was looking for some pumpkin recipes, I came across this recipe by Better Homes and Garden for pumpkin bread truffles.
+It's that time of year when everything has pumpkin in it.
+Now don't get me wrong, I'm a lover of pumpkin.
+I don't know why I don't eat it every month of the year, but for some strange reason, I limit my pumpkin consumption to October and November.
+Every year I keep saying I'm going to eat pumpkin other times of the year, but it just never seems to happen.
+As I was looking for some pumpkin recipes, I came across this recipe by Better Homes and Garden for pumpkin bread truffles and thought this would be a great pumpkin bread cake ball.
 How can you go wrong with that!

 The benefit of this recipe is that it makes two loaves of pumpkin bread.
 I used one for the truffles, which I'm calling cake balls, and I just finished the last piece of the second loaf today with my morning coffee.
 This is probably one of the moistest breads I have had in a long time with great pumpkin flavor.
 I made some minor changes to the spices, but all in all, not much needed to be changed with this recipe.

-Now if you are looking for other pumpkin recipes, we have a few on the site from last year, Chocolate chip pumpkin muffins, and also chocolate pumpkin stout cupcakes (personally my favorite).
-I hope you enjoy the bread as much as we do and you’ll have it all year round instead of just October and November!
+We have a few pumpkin recipes on the blog: Chocolate chip pumpkin muffins, Pumpkin Spice Pull Apart Bread, and Chocolate Pumpkin Stout Cupcakes (personally my favorite).
+I hope you enjoy the bread as much as we do and you'll have it all year round instead of just in October and November!

 - 3 cups sugar

 - 4 eggs

 - 3 ⅓ cups all purpose flour

 - 2 teaspoons baking soda

 - 2 teaspoons ground cinnamon